anisbet/pipe/Readme.md

                   If the first column's regex is empty, the value of the first column is used as the regex in subsequent columns' comparisons. "a|b|c|b|d" '-gc1:,c3:' => "a|b|c|b|d" succeeds because the value in c1 matches the value in c3.
- -G{[any|c0:regex,...}: Inverse of '-g', and can be used together to perform AND operation as
+ -G{[any|c0:regex,...}: Inverse of -g, and can be used together to perform AND operation as
                   return true if match on column 1, and column 2 not match.
 If the keyword 'any' is used, all columns must fail the match to return true.
 Empty regular expressions are permitted.
-See '-g' for more information.
+See -g for more information.
  -h             : Change delimiter from the default '|'.
 Changes -P and -K behaviour, see -P, -K.
  -H             : Suppress new line on output.
- -i             : Turns on virtual matching for -g, -G. Causes further processing on the line ONLY
+ -i             : Turns on virtual matching for -g, -G, and -C. Causes further processing on
-                  if -g or -G succeed.
+                  the line ONLY if -g or -G succeed.
 Normally -g or -G will suppress output if a condition matches.
-                  The -i flag will override that behaviour but suppress any additional processing of the line unless the -g or -G flag succeeds.
+                  The -i flag will override that behaviour but suppress any additional processing of the line unless the -g or -G or -C flag succeeds.
  -I             : Ignore case on operations -b, -B, -d, -E, -f, -g, -G, -l, -n and -s.
  -j             : Removes the last delimiter from the last processed line.
 See -P, -K, -h.
  -J{cn}         : Sums the numeric values in a given column during the dedup process (-d)